ePages-de/epages-devportal/_posts/2017/2017-07-06-making-a-move-abroad-from-barcelona-to-hamburg.md

 date: 2017-07-06
 header_image: suitcase.jpg
 category: on-the-job
+tags: ["hamburg", "company"]
 authors: ["Xavi"]
 ---

 I've always liked interacting with people from other countries and cultures so the fact that ePages is an international company was one of the reasons why I joined the crew in the first place.
 That was the beginning of my software developer career at ePages, two and a half years ago in Barcelona.

 Back in Barcelona I had the pleasure to work with many different and outstanding people from France, Italy, Spain, and Mexico.